+- b.
 This Plan recognizes that lands owned by the Crown are exempt from policies of the Plan and can be developed in accordance with the provisions of other Provincial Acts.
-However, it is the intent of this Plan that the fullest consultation possible with the Township will be undertaken to ensure that the development of Provincial Lands is compatible with the objectives of this Plan.
+However, it is the intent of this Plan that the fullest consultation possible with the Township will be undertaken to ensure that the development of Provincial Lands is compatible with the objectives of this Plan. - c.
+Applications for development or changes in land use, adjacent to public land will be considered by Council, in consultation with the Ministry of Natural Resources or other appropriate public agencies to assess: - Concerns respecting the effect of the proposed development on public lands; and - ii.
+Mitigative measures required to resolve adverse effects on publicland. - d.
+Appropriate authorization for occupation or use of public land may be required from the Ministry of Natural Resources or other public agencies. - e.
+Crown Land areas will be placed in an appropriate category in the implementing Zoning By-law.

-c.
-Adjacent Land

-Applications for development or changes in land use, adjacent to public land will be considered by Council, in consultation with the Ministry of Natural Resources or other appropriate public agencies to assess:

-- Concerns respecting the effect of the proposed development on public lands; and - ii.
-Mitigative measures required to resolve adverse effects on public land.